 Mexico's population is in the vast majority Catholic and the country's major holidays correspond to the church calendar: Christmas and Easter are of prime importance, and in some areas, Day of the Dead is also a major celebration.
 A few civic holidays are also celebrated to a great extent, particularly Mexican Independence Day, in September.
 Contrary to what you might expect, Cinco de Mayo is not of major importance: the city of Puebla marks the occasion with a parade and some other festivities, but elsewhere in Mexico it is a minor civic holiday.

 There are only a handful of official national holidays in Mexico, but there are a great many regional celebrations.
 Every community has its own fiesta, and saints are celebrated on their feast days.
 School and work calendars are determined by a couple of government bodies that decree the official days of rest that Mexicans enjoy throughout the year.
-Nationwide, school holidays are for two weeks at Christmas and two weeks at Easter (Semana Santa), and from the beginning of July through the third week of August.
+Nationwide, school holidays are for roughly two weeks at Christmas and two weeks at Easter (Semana Santa), and from the beginning of July through the third week of August.
 During these times you can expect to see crowds at tourist attractions and beaches.
-See the official 2016-2017 Mexican school calendar which is available on the Mexican government website.
+You can consult the official 2017-2018 Mexican school calendar which is available on the Mexican government website.

 Article 74 of Mexico's federal labor law (Ley Federal de Trabajo) governs public holidays in Mexico.
 In 2006 the law was changed to modify the dates of certain holidays, which are now celebrated on the closest Monday, creating a long weekend, thus allowing Mexican families to travel and visit other areas of Mexico.